As a Prius owner, I have learned a lot about how to troubleshoot any issues that might arise. Luckily, I'm willing to share my findings!

 Testing the Current Load From a Space Heater

-For example, let's say I need 200 watts, which I can get that from either a 200-volt source or a 12-volt source.
-Actual voltages can fluctuate but we'll stick with these two for the sake of simplicity.
+For example, let's say I need 200 watts, which I can get from either a 200-volt source or a 12-volt source.
+Actual voltages can fluctuate, but we'll stick with these two for the sake of simplicity.
 Watts are determined by voltage times amps.

-- At 12 volts, that 200 watts requires 16.67 amps of current (200 watts divided by 12 volts = 16.67 Amps).
+- At 12 volts, that 200 watts require 16.67 amps of current (200 watts divided by 12 volts = 16.67 amps).
 Therefore, we aren't draining any more power from the vehicle than it can provide at that level since what the DC-DC converter does is reduce voltage and increase current to compensate.

 What to Do After Installing an Inverter